rizitis/rizitis.github.io/slackware/templates.md

 * [AthOS](https://github.com/rizitis/PLASMA_WORLD) this is what i use for personal builds.
 Its totaly different for classic SlackBuild from first view but that not true...
 * [Writing_A_SlackBuild_Script](https://www.slackwiki.com/Writing_A_SlackBuild_Script) How to write your own.

 From above the most famous are SBo and alienBOB.
-Also slkbuild is used from SlaxiOS,Slint and Slackel.
+Also slkbuild is used from SlaxOS,Slint and Slackel.
 And its more combative with slap-get package manager.

 ---